NVlabs/timeloop/README.md

 ## Tutorial

 New users are strongly encouraged to complete the Timeloop [tutorial](https://accelergy.mit.edu/tutorial.html).
 Serially walking through the [exercises](https://github.com/Accelergy-Project/timeloop-accelergy-exercises/) from the tutorial serves as an essential hands-on introduction to the tool.

+## Dependencies

+Timeloop depends on the isl and barvinok libraries.
+In particular, barvinok version 0.41.6 (along with the pre-packaged isl library) has been tested to build successfully with this version of Timeloop.
+Instructions for installing barvinok can be found in the [this link](https://barvinok.sourceforge.io/).